xMazzmax/coiffeur-seren/README.md

 Alex Hormozi, who built four different businesses, now has a net worth of over $100'000'000 and is my mentor – even though he doesn't know I exist – said a while back that he ["looked at 2'000 ads ... of the top 50 ads ...
 40 of them was just proof ... it's all it was, proof"](https://youtube.com/shorts/9XIgalr9aWY?si=JpF835J1xvZuYFJx).

 I knew I had to do some market research to find out what criteria people have, when it comes to choosing a hairdresser, find my client's strengths and weaknesses, and connect the dots to come up with an offer the target audience would feel stupid saying no to.
-The basis for my market research was the questionaire.
+The basis for my market research was the questionnaire.
 In addition to the answers that my client gave me, I made some observations that helped me add more specificity to my client's answers and do the remaining ones on my own.

 In addition to that, and to find out what motivates the buying decisions specific to my client's customers, I tried to define an avatar.
 An avatar is a detailed representation of a company's ideal customer/target audience.
 It's a fictional profile that embodies the characteristics, behaviors, needs, and preferences of the type of person that is qualified to use the products or services of a business so that a so called _"product-market fit"_ is achieved.
 For that I analysed the following: